Broadleaf Microservices

 )}

-Next, you’ll want to define the PayPal button on your checkout page.
+Next, you’ll want to define the PayPal button on your site.

-1. Identify the button component after PayPal has loaded and render the button within your cart or checkout page.
+1. Identify the button component after PayPal has loaded and render the button within your PDP, cart, or checkout page.

 2. Include any style or funding properties as needed.